spldeolin/satisficing/README.md

 > 「 *equivalent of the well-known “good enough”* 」

 Satisficing is a Spring Boot-based web framework, which provides typical modern web development paradigms, useful starters, and convenient utilities.
-Statisficing is committed to helping developers develop web applications that are good, maintainable, and scalable enough with less human and time resources.
+Satisficing aims to help developers create sufficiently excellent, maintainable, and scalable web applications with fewer investment.

 ## Required